downing034/nfl_data/24-25/simulation_prompt_v2.md

   When providing the info for over under, please include how many times the simulation
 ````

 Reminder, you must use the play-by-play data provided to aid in simulation.
-Use the depth charts for rosters and take into account injuries
+Use the depth charts for rosters and take into account injuries, and make sure to use the correct odds data